Looking for the quick answer? Check out our FAQ on "How often to change the air filter".

 - Add a dog or cat: Change every 60 days

 Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
-This is a great to receive discounts on service, tips and other helpful information directly to your email.
+When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
 But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Waldorf area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most of us know how to replace the air filter in their unit, but some homes have another filter in the return ducts.
+Most of us know how to replace the air filter in their unit, but some houses have an additional filter in the return ductwork.
 Whether you have one or not is dependent on which HVAC system you have.
-Your HVAC is made to handle a set amount of pressure in your home, and the more filters you have the harder the blower motor works, which can reduce the life of your system if it isn't designed for it.
-Learning whether you have a return filter and replacing it is simple:
+Your HVAC is made to handle a set amount of pressure in your house, and the more filters you have the harder the blower motor works, which can reduce the life expectancy of your system if it isn't designed for it.
+Learning whether you have a return filter and replacing it is easy:

 - Inspect for a filter.
 If one is in place, pull it out and record the size.